jakatz87/Final_Group_Project/README.md

 Regardless of which model was more accurate, the beauty was in the Feature Importances measure.
 It turns out that the features with the highest impact were Safety, Healthcare, and Government Expenses on Outdoor Activities (including travel and tourism).
 Keep that in mind when looking to invest in rental properties.

-# Final_Group_Project

-## Segment #1 Project Overview
-The final group project in the Data Analytics and Visualization Bootcamp has four deliverables.
-The first deliverable entails defining the project, which involves selecting a topic, gathering data related to the chosen topic, specifying the inquiries that will be addressed based on the data, and selecting the appropriate technologies and visualizations to answer these inquiries.
-### Presentation
-For our final group project, we opted to explore the theme of business investment and weather analysis, drawing on our previous knowledge from the bootcamp.
-Specifically, we focused on a serial AirBnb investor who sought to make informed investment decisions based on various factors, including weather data and occupancy rates.
-Our team, Final CountGroup Consulting, was engaged to conduct research and provide analysis to the investor and their board of directors.
-This topic builds upon the concepts we learned in the Surf's Up and WeatherPy modules, allowing us to expand our understanding of these areas in a practical context.
-  #### Potential Questions

-  * What areas are ideal to invest in hospitality properties based on historic and predicted weather trends?
-  * What other factors might affect profitability in this sector?
-  * What are the top vacation rental markets based on occupancy rates and weather patterns, and how do they compare to each other?
-  * How does the seasonality of vacation rental demand in different markets correspond to the weather patterns, and what is the best time to invest     in each market?
-  * What is the impact of weather events such as hurricanes, wildfires, and flooding on vacation rental markets, and how can investors mitigate         risks?
-  * How do pricing strategies for vacation rentals vary based on weather patterns, and what are the best pricing strategies for different weather       conditions?
-  * What is the historical performance of vacation rental markets in terms of occupancy rates, rental income, and return on investment, and how         does weather data impact these metrics?

 ### Visualizations
 Our aim was to assist our client in selecting an ideal location for investing in vacation rental property, and we employed Tableau to create interactive maps and graphs for this purpose.
 Each visualization presents various factors, and by utilizing all the visuals, the investor can decide on the best location for their vacation property investment based on their specific criteria.